Pierre-Emmanuel41/mumble-common/README.md

 ![plot](./src/main/java/resources/SoundModifier_info.png)

 The response is composed of blocks on each the developer has to iterate.
 The first four bytes indicate the number of sound modifier the Mumble server contains.
-Then comes informations about each modifier: The sound modifier name length and the sound modifier name.
+Then comes informations about each modifier: the sound modifier name, the number of parameters.
+Then comes informations about each parameter: The parameter name, the parameter type, the parameter range status (0 has no range, 1 has a range), the default parameter value, the actual parameter value and finally, if the parameter has a range, the minimum and the maximum value the parameter can have.

 If the sent Oid is neither <code>GET</code> nor <code>SET</code> nor <code>INFO</code> then the server returns no payload but the header contains the error code <code>INCOMPATIBLE_IDC_OID</code> (value = 5).